 At the beginning of the cycle, each division conducts a meeting of all employees, staff, and faculty within the division where each is given a copy of the strategic initiatives and then develops their divisional goals to support the accomplishment of the college's initiatives.
 Several workdays are set aside in the college calendar to allow time for record keeping and assessment of goals.
 At the end of the cycle, a copy of the completed Assessment Record Book is maintained in each Division Head's office as well as in the Learning Resource Center (LRC) and President's office.
-A summary of the highlights of the prior year's cycle is also published on the WTC website.
+A summary of the highlights of the prior year's cycle is also published on the WTC website in various IE Reports and in documents such as this one.